December 02, 2020

 Before PSM brought the Florida state court action, Weil had filed a separate action on behalf of Mr. Williamson against PSM in North Carolina federal court seeking a declaration that the marketing agreement is void and illegal due to PSM’s violation of North Carolina’s Uniform Athlete Agent Act.
 The North Carolina case is ongoing.

-The Weil team includes Appellate Co-Head Zack Tripp, who argued the appeal, and Employment Litigation partner Jeffrey S. Klein, along with Complex Commercial Litigation Co-Head Edward Soto, counsel Pravin R. Patel and Corey D. Berman, and associates Robert B. Niles-Weed, Lauren E. Richards, and Zach Schreiber.
+The Weil team includes Appellate Co-Head Zack Tripp, who argued the appeal, and Complex Commercial Litigation Co-Head Edward Soto, counsel Pravin R. Patel and Corey D. Berman, and associates Robert B. Niles-Weed, Lauren E. Richards, and Zach Schreiber.